 Question.
 Research.
 Explore.
-Share.Senior Thesis is an experiential educational opportunity designed to provide our seniors with the platform to develop their intellectual curiosity as they delve into a topic of their choice through research and exploration.
-As the culminating academic experience, Senior Thesis affords every student the opportunity to practice research and presentation skills with guidance from a class advisor and mentoring from adults with expertise within the student's field of interest.
+Share.Capstone is an experiential educational opportunity designed to provide our seniors with the platform to develop their intellectual curiosity as they delve into a topic of their choice through research and exploration.
+As the culminating academic experience, Capstone affords every student the opportunity to practice research and presentation skills with guidance from a class advisor and mentoring from adults with expertise within the student's field of interest.

-Senior Thesis is the type of experiential learning that can help students find a career path, pursue lifestyle practices, and develop interests and passions that last a lifetime.
-Senior Thesis prepares our students for college and the road ahead.
+Capstone is the type of experiential learning that can help students find a career path, pursue lifestyle practices, and develop interests and passions that last a lifetime.
+Capstone prepares our students for college and the road ahead.

 Students bring their learning to life during their March Experience.
 Following preliminary research and outreach to experts, students design a multi-day experiential learning immersion to further explore their essential question in a practical, real-life setting.
 March Experiences has taken learning across the country and world, from local ecosystems and NASA training facilities to farms in Thailand and refugee camps in Europe.

 After a year of research, outreach to experts, and an impactful March Experience, seniors spend the spring preparing for their community presentations, where they present their findings to their peers.
 Seniors – now versed in public speaking – proudly deliver a year's worth of learning and analysis to the community.
 These presentations serve as an exciting intellectual celebration in the life of the school.